full control of your digital advertising. Try Free for 14 Days

 The automated programmatic approach is opposed to direct media buying, which is mostly manual.
 The ad serving process here is based on a real-time bidding (RTB) protocol.

-This means that publishers use a supply-side platform (SSP) to list their inventory.
+This means that publishers use a supply-side platform (SSP) to list their digital ad inventory.
 When someone visits the publisher's website, the SSP forwards the ad request to a demand-side platform (DSP), which is an advertiser's tool to manage ad campaigns.

 A DSP initiates an RTB auction, during which advertisers with matching targeting preferences bid on inventory.
 The highest bidder wins, and their ad is shown on the website.
 The whole process happens in a flash, so there is usually no latency in web page load.

-Advertising campaigns can be auto optimized in the demand-side platform, so the setup takes much less time than using other ad platforms.
+Digital campaigns can be auto optimized in the demand-side platform, so the setup takes much less time than using other ad platforms.
 One way or another, the advertiser gets ample opportunities for targeting and showing ads to the right people at the right time.

 AdTech vs. MarTech: The Difference